 The Samsung UN55RU7100FXZA offers a sleeker design than many of the other TVs on our list, which is not surprising of a Samsung TV.
 And it has the performance to match.
 With an impressively-low input lag and overall decent picture quality, this 4K TV is an excellent choice for the sub-$1,000 price range.

 And while the TV performs well enough for the price point, it struggles a bit when it comes to HDR.
 Your picture won’t get as bright with HDR as higher-end models.
 This isn’t something you should worry about too much, unless you want the most cutting edge tech you can get from your 55-inch 4K TV.
 This is even more true when you consider the day-to-day performance with accurate colors and uniform grays.
+You may also want to check out the best smart TV.

 #5 LG 55UM7300PUA – Best Smart TVWHY WE LIKE IT: The LG 55UM7300PUA is the smartest TV on our list, with its award-winning webOS and AI-based interface that can adjust TV settings for you based on the content you’re watching.
 It also offers good picture quality and low input lag for the best viewing experience.